 - After $7,425, you pay the greater of $3.30/$8.25 copay or 5% for rest of calendar year

-TRICARE offers drug coverage as a part of its normal insurance programs, (prime, standard, etc. ).
+TRICARE offers drug coverage as a part of its normal insurance programs, (prime, select, etc. ).
 If you are retired and enrolled in TRICARE for Life you automatically get prescription drug coverage at no additional cost.
 If you are taking maintenance drugs, such as blood pressure medication, cholesterol medication, etc. you must get it filled via TRICARE's mail order pharmacy.
 If you need drugs for acute care, such as after surgery, etc. you can get them at your local pharmacy or on base.
 Either way, TRICARE pays for them.
 You will normally be responsible for a co-pay.

 It will almost always be to your advantage to keep TRICARE pharmacy benefits over Medicare Part D. However, if you have limited income and resources, you may qualify for extra help from Medicare.
 Check out medicare.gov for more information.